ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Indestructable

-If you have my other mod, [Indestructable](../indestructable), installed, Gun Bonsai can add an `Indestructable` upgrade to the player upgrade pool that lets you earn extra lives by taking damage once you select it.
-To enable this upgrade, adjust the following Indestructable settings:
+If you have my other mod, [Indestructable](../indestructable), installed, Gun Bonsai will add an `Indestructable` upgrade to the player upgrade pool that lets you earn extra lives by taking damage once you select it.
+It will do this only if the "starting lives" and "extra lives at level start" settings are both 0.

-- `Starting lives`: 0
-- `Extra lives at level start`: 0
-- `Max lives at level start`: Unlimited

-Any other settings will cause it to assume that you want to use Indestructable normally and disable Indestructable/Bonsai integration.

 ### Score mods (including LazyPoints, MetaDoom, and Reelism)